Itachidorri/qr-code-component/README.md

 ## Acknowledgments

 I am grateful to the developers of 'front-end mentor' to make projects available for a newbie learner.
 Also, I want to thank 'w3 schools' for providing such helpful resources to make further progress as a web developer.
+Hare Krishna!